 What is Content Curation?
-Examples/What Does it Mean/How to
+Examples and How to

 Along with the content marketing wave there comes another term – content curation.
 What is it?
 What does it really mean?
+Do you have examples?
 How to practice it properly?
-Read to find out!
+Read on to find out!

 Curation is seemingly everywhere, it’s great and everybody either does it or has to do it.
 It’s true, curation makes sense.
 Yet